 Women re- and upcycling plastic trash

 Each major city in Nigeria generates up to 10,000 metric tons of trash per day.
-Estimations show that about 80% of the trash could be reused.
-However, only 32% of trash is recollected from the environment and thus only a small amount of trash is upcycled or recycled into reusable items.
+Estimations show that about 80 per cent of the trash could be reused.
+However, only 32 per cent of trash is recollected from the environment and thus only a small amount of trash is upcycled or recycled into reusable items.
 The rest of uncollected trash poses great environmental challenges to Nigeria´s population.
 Open waste burnings and improper waste disposal systems emit masses of greenhouse gas each year.
-At the same time, more than 87 million people in Nigeria live in low-income households, living on less than $1 a day.
+At the same time, more than 87 million people in Nigeria live in low-income households, living on less than one US-Dollar a day.
 The Bauchi state which is the target area of the project is one of the poorest regions of North-Eastern Nigeria.

 The IKI Small Grants project targets 200 extremely poor, vulnerable, or disadvantaged women in Bauchi State.
-The targeted women and girls are housewives, single women or widows, with limited educational background, who live on less than $1 per day.
+The targeted women and girls are housewives, single women or widows, with limited educational background, who live on less than one US-Dollar per day.

 - Training of 220 low-income women on direct up-cycling of plastic waste in local communities.

 - Inauguration of the community hub Queen Amina Innovation Centre for low-income people on social entrepreneurship, sustainable environment, and climate change engagement.

 ABOUT THE ORGANISATION